bob-obringer/monorepo/readme.md

 # bob-obringer monorepo

-Monorepo for all of my public projects.
+Monorepo for all of my non private projects.

 Some are just for fun, some are for work, some are for learning, some are for teaching.